ponylang/pony-tutorial/getting-started/installation.md

 ## Windows

+There is a link to bintray on the main ponyc github repository page which contains Windows prebuilt binaries.
-You will need to build from source.
+Note: Windows 10 users will need to install Windows 10 SDK.

 # Building ponyc from source